AndrewPrifer/react-promptify/README.md

 **Parameters**

 - `render: (done) => ReactNode`: A render function that takes a `done` function and returns the prompt contents to render.
-The `done` function takes the data to return as an argument.
+The `done` function takes the data to return as argument.

 **Returns**

-A promise that resolves to the value the done function was called with.
+A promise that resolves to the value the done function was called with, or `null` if the prompt was canceled.

 **Example**